Kapendev/parin-website/pages/tour.md

 Functions that start with the word load or save will always try to read/write resources from/to the assets folder.
 They handle both forward slashes and backslashes in file paths, ensuring compatibility across operating systems.
 Additionally, resources are separated into three groups.
-Managed, raw and temporary.
+Raw, managed and temporary.

-### Managed Resources

-Managed resources can be safely shared throughout the code.
-To free these resources, use the `freeResources` function or the `free` method on the identifier.
-The identifier is automatically invalidated when the resource is freed.

 ### Raw Resources

 Raw resources are managed directly by the user.

-They must be freed manually when no longer needed.
+### Managed Resources

+Managed resources are managed by the engine, meaning that they can be safely shared throughout the code and are automatically invalidated when freed.

 ### Temporary Resources

 Temporary resources are only valid until the function that provided them is called again.
-They don’t need to be freed manually.

 ## 7. Sprites and Tile Maps